Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

+\newl Achieving this goal would make the implementation of vertical integration possible.
+The resulting superstring amplitudes are free from spurious poles.

-The conventional formulation of string perturbation theory requires imposing the classical on-shell condition on the external states and Weyl invariance.
+\paragraph{Off-Shell Superstring Amplitudes and 1PI Approach:} The conventional formulation of string perturbation theory requires imposing the classical on-shell condition on the external states and Weyl invariance.
 Demanding the classical on-shell condition for external states and the Weyl invariance at the quantum level have significant consequences which we explain below.

-{\bf Mass Renormalization and Classical On-Shell Condition}: Consider a string theory amplitude corresponding to the scattering of $n$-external states representing particles carrying momenta $k_1, \cdots, k_n$ and other discrete quantum numbers $a_1, \cdots, a_n$ with tree level masses $m_{a_1} , \cdots, m_{a_n}$.
+\newl { \it Mass Renormalization and Classical On-Shell Condition}: Consider a string theory amplitude corresponding to the scattering of $n$-external states representing particles carrying momenta $k_1, \ldots, k_n$ and other discrete quantum numbers $a_1, \ldots, a_n$ with tree level masses $m_{a_1} , \ldots, m_{a_n}$.
 The momenta $k_i$ are required to satisfy the tree-level on-shell condition $k^2_i = -m^2_{a_i}$.
-Conventional formulation of string theory yields the result for what in a quantum field theory can be called `truncated Green's function on classical mass shell':
+The conventional formulation of string theory yields the result for what in a quantum field theory can be called `truncated Green's function on classical mass shell'

-where $G^{(n)}_{a_1\cdots a_n} (k_1,\cdots k_n)$ corresponds to the momentum-space Green's function in the quantum field theory.
+where $G^{(n)}_{a_1\ldots a_n} (k_1,\ldots k_n)$ corresponds to the momentum-space Green's function in the quantum field theory.
 This expression is similar to the expression for the S-matrix elements in a quantum field theory but it has significant differences.